IGG Abbreviation Guide

 Guiding Adventures – this is one of the 6 adventures in the Journey Programme

 Guide Sign – a symbol of Guiding throughout the world.

 Guides Own – an act of worship or reflection planned and presented by the Guides themselves, or with their leaders

 Horseshoe – the shape the Guides stand in for ceremonies.

 Hike – a planned walk/trek out-of-doors, usually with a purpose or goal

 IGG Online Handbook – outlines the rules and regulations of the organisation and can be found in the Leaders’ section of the IGG website

 Indoor Licence – Qualification held by Leader in charge of an indoor holiday

-Indoor Licence Advisor – an experienced Indoor Licence Holder or CO who has fulfil the criteria and is willing to sharing her knowledge on indoor activities.
+Indoor Licence Advisor – an experienced Indoor Licence Holder or CO who has fulfilled the criteria and is willing to share her knowledge on indoor activities.

 Innovator – the name given to the third year of the Guide Journey Programme